zzen-devv/zzen-devv/README.md

 ---

 ## ✨ About Me
-- 📚 Junior developer focusing on programming and IT foundations
+- 📚 Junior developer building strong foundations in backend and AI technologies
-- 💻 Interested in backend, AI, and cloud technologies
+- 💻 Interested in cloud, scalable systems, and modern development practices

 ---

 ## 🌱 Focus Areas
 - Preparing for the **Computer Utilization Level 2** certification exam
 - Maintaining consistent **GitHub contributions**
+- Building backend projects with **Spring** and **FastAPI**

 ---